FHOGPHIL/Rook_Fabreeko/Instructions/Assembly.md

 ![IMG_0960](https://github.com/FHOGPHIL/Rook_Fabreeko/assets/69829255/38104176-597e-4258-bc6e-3dc1e3980fb6)

 Attach the motors to the motor mounts, adjusted all the way towards the front of the printer.
+Wires go towards the center.
 Attach the GT2 pulleys as shown.
 Pay attention to orientation and height.
 ![IMG_0966](https://github.com/FHOGPHIL/Rook_Fabreeko/assets/69829255/0c402682-fca8-4f86-9c32-c2f2ac970fda)